DuBrazil/NitroBrut/README.md

 -Now launch discord + NitroBrut.

--Put the NitroBrut code in Main.py and wait for a good code.
+-Put the NitroBrut code on Main.py and wait for a good code.

 -When u have the code, u just have ton copy the code and claim him.